Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 When the Reeb flow is non-degenerate, for any interval $I\subset (0,\infty)$ with end-points outside $\CS(\alpha)$, the space $\COH^I(W;\F)$ is the homology of a certain complex generated by closed Reeb orbits with action in $I$ and graded by the Conley--Zehnder index; see Remark \ref{rmk:COH-complex} and \cite[Sec.\ 2.5]{GG:LS}.
 (If $\alpha$ is degenerate and the end-points of $I$ are outside $\CS(\alpha)$, we can first take a small non-degenerate perturbation of $\alpha$ and then apply this construction.)

 \begin{Remark} It is worth keeping in mind that this description does not carry over to a field of positive characteristic $p \ge 2$.
 The reason is that $x^p$ can contribute infinitely many generators to the complex over $\F_p$.
-For instance, if $x^p$ is non-degenerate and the only orbit with action in $I$ and $x$ is prime, $\COH^I(W;\F_p)$ is isomorphic to the homology of the infinite-dimensional lens space $S^{2\infty-1}/\Z_p$ over $\F_p$. \end{Remark}
+For instance, if $x^p$ is non-degenerate and the only orbit with action in $I$ and $x$ is prime, $\COH^I(W;\F_p)$ is isomorphic to the homology of the infinite-dimensional lens space $S^{2\infty-1}/\Z_p$ over $\F_p$.
+Overall, the properties of the filtered homology $\COH^t(W;\F)$ depend significantly on $\charr\F$; see \cite{CGG:Reeb-HZ2}. \end{Remark}

 Finally, recall from \cite{BO:Gysin} that the equivariant and non-equivariant symplectic homology of $W$ fit together into the Gysin exact sequence